olatemilode/docker-app/readme.md

 # Docker app
-# Eplanation of docker file instructions
+# Explanation of docker file instructions
 # FROM
 Specifies the base image to use.